-Yes, we want lower prices but you can’t tell me that you have never seen a product on a big sale and thought, “Wow, great deal but why so cheap?” 🤨
+But you can’t tell me that you have never seen a product on a big sale and thought: “Wow, great deal, but why so cheap?” 🤨

-You can’t just reduce prices and expect 500% returns in the long run.
+The truth is, you can’t just reduce prices and expect 500% returns in the long run.

-That would mean inflated margins which will come back to bite you when your competitors copy your technique and lower their own prices.
+That would mean inflated margins, which will come back to bite you when your competitors copy your technique and lower their own prices.

 So, what should be the optimal discount rate & plugin price for black Friday?